People detained by the International Criminal Court: Detainees' rights

 Detainees are allowed to communicate in private with their defense teams and diplomatic representatives of their countries of origin.
 They are permitted visits from family members, spouses and partners, and spiritual advisors.

 List of detainees

 The following table lists all the people who have been held at the ICC detention centre since it was established in 2006.
-The first person ever detained by the court was Thomas Lubanga, who arrived at the detention centre on March 17, 2006.
+The first person detained by the court was Thomas Lubanga, who arrived at the detention centre on March 17, 2006.

 Three former prisoners have been released or transferred, including Charles Taylor, who was tried in the Special Court for Sierra Leone.
 His trial was held at the ICC's facilities in The Hague because of political and security concerns about holding the trial in Freetown.